hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-The URI or local path to attempt to load ERA1 files from.
-For local files, a simple path may be used (for example, `/home/user/era1`).
+The URI or local path to attempt to [import ERA1 files](../../how-to/era1-file-full-sync.md) from.
+For local files, a simple path may be used
+(for example, `/home/user/era1`).
 The default is `https://mainnet.era1.nimbus.team/`.

 ### `era1-import-prepipeline-concurrency`